ampas/CLF/README-PYTHON.md

 Dependencies
 ------------
-The *Python* package depends on the following libraries:
+The CLF (aces/clf) module can be used independently.
+The tools that work with CLF depend on the following libraries:

 - **OpenImageIO**: http://openimageio.org
 - **OpenColorIO**: http://opencolorio.org/